 So here I am now with unfortunate, debilitating pain when it’s my time of month.
 It sucks.
 Only extreme in the first couple of hours of getting it.
 I’ve been in search of pain relief and while I think Ibuprofen is super effective, I’ve learned that it’s not the best for your gut.
 Which can impact your mood, and trigger so many other things.

 I was REALLY excited to find this plant-based, all natural period pain relief supplement from Semaine Health.
 Their supplement holds 9 super-powered plant extracts and minerals that lower the inflammation in your body when you need it the most.
 Without any synthetic fillers.

 That’s a wrap!
 I hope these resources allow for a more educated decision when you think about the sustainable feminine care plan for you.
-I say this in the video – but it’s a total journey for yourself!
+I say this in the video below – but it’s a total journey for yourself!
 No need for any extreme limits or harsh barriers for yourself.
-For me, I have a diva cup.
-I use it sometimes.
-I mostly use cardboard tampons.
-I flow back and fourth. depending how much I’m at home and how convenient it is.
-Do I love a plastic applicator?
-Of course.
-It’s so smooth.
-Am I trying to be better and more sustainable?
-Hell yes!
-And that’s what matters.
-Any impact is a big impact.
+For me, I now bought a Saalt cup and I LOVE IT.

 Huge thank you to Katie Grilli for joining me in celebrating sustainable feminine care!

 Since posting this on Instagram yesterday, I’ve gotten some true love for the cup.
 I wanted to share so you can hear from even more girls (in addition to Katie) on how happy they are that they made the switch.